vorakl/vorakl.github.io/src/content/articles/csp.rst

 |

 Within the topic, there is a programming paradigm - `Constraint Programming`_.
-It allows building a `Constraint Bases System`_ where relations between variables are stated in a form of constraints.
+It allows building a `Constraint Based System`_ where relations between variables are stated in a form of constraints.
 Hence, this defines certain specifics:

 - the paradigm doesn't specify a sequence of steps to execute for finding a solution, but rather declares the solution's properties and desired result.
 This makes the paradigm a sort of *Declarative Programming*
 - it's usually characterized by non-directional computation when to satisfy constraints, computations are propagated throughout a system accordingly to changed conditions or variables' values.